privacyguides/privacyguides.org/docs/ios/hardening.md

 ### iCloud

 Apple uses **iCloud** to sync your settings, photos, documents, apps, etc to your other devices.
-Some of these are E2EE,
+Some of these are E2EE, while others are merely encrypted in transit.
+You can check [Apple's documentation](https://support.apple.com/en-us/HT202303) for information on which services are E2EE.
+If something is not E2EE, it may be possible for Apple to access it without your permission.
+You should disable anything you do not want backed up to **iCloud**.

+!!! warning

+    Enabling iCloud Backup stores a key for your iMessage messages in iCloud.
+If you do not wish to store a copy of your iMessage keys, disable iCloud Backup.

+On the top of the page, there will be an option with your name on it.
+Select it, then

+Select **Photos**

+- [ ] Turn off **iCloud Photos**

+Select **iCloud Backup**

+- [ ] Turn off **iCloud Backup**

+Select **Keychain**

+- [ ] Turn off **iCloud Keychain**

 ### Airplane Mode